 Requirements for non-custodial parents claiming a dependent

 If you are a non-custodial parent but you still satisfy all requirements except for sharing a home with the child, you’re probably eligible to claim the child as long as your separation agreement or divorce decree does not preclude you from doing so.
 However, the custodial parent has to agree and sign IRS Form 8332 or a similar document, and you’ll need to attach that document to your tax return.
 The IRS requires that you be current on child support payments as a prerequisite to claiming the child as a dependent.

 Relatives who qualify as dependents

 If you don’t have a child that qualifies as a dependent, you may still have someone in your life who is eligible, assuming you provide more than half of their financial support.
 A qualifying relative could include your parents, stepparents, grandparents, nieces and nephews, in-laws and any other blood ancestor who does not reside with you.
 Other more-distant relatives may still qualify if they live with you for the entire tax year.
-For 2019, all dependent relatives have to have less than $4,200 in gross taxable income to qualify.
+For 2023, all dependent relatives have to have less than $4,700 in gross taxable income to qualify.
 This amount increases to $5,050 for 2024.